PiwanSama/portfolio/README.md

 ## Contact Me

 I am open to collaborations, job opportunities, and discussions related to data analysis and beyond.
 Feel free to reach out to me via email piwan.summerlee@gmail.com, and [LinkedIn]( https://www.linkedin.com/in/piwan-samalie/).
 I look forward to hearing from you!

-Once again, thank you for visiting my data analyst portfolio.
-I hope you find it informative and inspiring.
-Happy exploring!